Check against delivery

 - We've been measuring and modelling climate change for three decades, do you think its time to work on fixing it?

-- Why is our food group separate from our AG group?
+- Why is our food group separate from our agriculture group?

-- Why don't we have a health group, when Australia invests <2 per cent into health vs. medical (prevention v. cure).
+- Why don't we have a health group, when Australia invests more than two per cent into health instead of medicine, similar to prevention compared with cure?

-- We invented Australia's 1st computer - why on earth aren't we more digital?
+- We invented Australia's first computer - could we be more digital?

 Guess what, we needed to change, and we did.